tperic/hello-world.rs/README.md

 > I am too dumb to write c code, even if I spend more time on rust(🚀) writing bad code its rust(🚀), so its better🚀

-> Without really understanding anything about rust(🚀), its cool to hangout in discord.gg/rust(🚀) and beilive accept anything they tell🚀
+> Without really understanding anything about rust(🚀), its cool to hangout in discord.gg/rust(🚀) and believe that anything they tell is the right opinion🚀

 > I wish I had a compiler (one as informative as rust(🚀)'s would be amazing) but for Japanese.
 If I could learn Japanese the way I learn programming I'd be conversationally fluent by now.🚀

 > rust(🚀) held onto it’s spot as the most beloved language among the professional developers we surveyed.
 That said, the majority of developers who took the survey aren’t familiar with the language.🚀

-> I've experienced modern package management through Cargo and anything below that level now seems like returning to stone age.
+> I've experienced modern package management through Cargo and anything below that level now seems like returning to stone age.🚀

+> C in "c programming language" stands for cringe

 > Wait its only time until rust(🚀) makes assembly memroy safe.🚀